oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/cook-islands.md

 common law similar to New Zealand common law

 ### 憲法
-- `history`: 4 August 1965 (Cook Islands Constitution Act 1964)
+- `歷史`: 4 August 1965 (Cook Islands Constitution Act 1964)
-- `amendments`: proposed by Parliament; passage requires at least two-thirds majority vote by the Parliament membership in each of several readings and assent of the chief of state’s representative; passage of amendments relating to the chief of state also requires two-thirds majority approval in a referendum; amended many times, last in 2004
+- `修正`: proposed by Parliament; passage requires at least two-thirds majority vote by the Parliament membership in each of several readings and assent of the chief of state’s representative; passage of amendments relating to the chief of state also requires two-thirds majority approval in a referendum; amended many times, last in 2004

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration (New Zealand normally retains responsibility for external affairs); accepts ICCt jurisdiction